Traces on Module Categories over Fusion Categories: Frobenius Algebras

-This proves the statement. \end{proof} \begin{proposition} Let $A$ be a special haploid Frobenius algebra in $\Cat{C}$.
-Then the $\Cat{C}$-module category of right $A$-modules, $\Mod(A)$ has a module trace induced by the trace on $\Cat{C}$.
+This proves the statement. \end{proof} \begin{proposition} Let $A$ be a special haploid symmetric Frobenius algebra in $\Cat{C}$.
+Then the $\Cat{C}$-module category of right $A$-modules, $\Mod(A)$, has a module trace induced by the trace on $\Cat{C}$.
 In particular, $A$ satisfies $\dim^{\Cat{C}}(A) >0$. \end{proposition} \begin{proof} The symmetry and $\Cat{C}$-compatibility follow from the properties of the trace $\tr^{\Cat{C}}$ in $\Cat{C}$.
 We only have to show that the induced pairing on the $\Hom_{}$-spaces of $\Mod(A)$ is non-degenerate.
 According to Lemma \ref{lemma:general-trace-ses} it is sufficient to show that all simple modules $m$ over $A$ have $\dim^{\Cat{C}}(m) \neq 0$.
 This follows from Lemma \ref{lemma:dim-modules-nonzero}.

 Consider the quantum dimension of $A$.
 Since $A$ is haploid it is a simple module over itself.
 The inner hom object of $\Mod(A)$ is given by the tensor product over $A$, hence $\icm{A,A} = A \tensor[A] A=A$, see e.g. \cite{SchwCat} for the last equality.
-The statement now follows from Proposition \ref{proposition:Q-rank-1}. \end{proof} We have established the correspondence between module traces and Frobenius algebras.
+The statement now follows from Proposition \ref{proposition:Q-rank-1}. \end{proof} We have thus established the correspondence between module traces and Frobenius algebras.

+The following example illustrates the role of the pivotal structure of $\Cat{C}$ in this correspondence.
+Consider $\Cat{C}= \Vect_{G}$ be the category of $G= \Z / 2 \Z$-graded vector spaces.
+The sum of the two simple objects in $\Cat{C}$ defines an algebra $A$.
+If we choose the non-standard pivotal structure for $\Cat{C}$, where the simple object corresponding to $-1 \in G$ has dimension $-1$, then $A$ has dimension zero and cannot possess the structure of a special symmetric Frobenius algebra.
+This agrees with the discussion in Example \ref{example:finite-G}, which implies that the corresponding module category does not possess a module trace.

 If $\CM$ is a module category with module trace, the dimensions of simple objects in general change under the equivalence $ \CM \ni n \mapsto \icm{m,n} \in \Mod(\icm{m,m})$ with $m \in \Cat{M}$ a simple object.
 The following lemma allows one to calculate the relevant scaling factor. \begin{lemma} Let $\CM$ be a module category with module trace.
 Let $m,n \in \Cat{M}$ be simple objects.
 Then

 Under the equivalence $\CM \simeq \Mod(\icm{m,m})$ the dimensions of simple objects are scaled by $\frac{\dim^{\Cat{C}}(\icm{m,m})}{\dim^{\Theta}(m)}$. \end{lemma}

 \begin{proof} Set $d_{i}= \dim^{\Theta}(m_{i})$.
 From Proposition \ref{proposition:Q-rank-1}, we obtain